invisibleXML/ixml/misc/pragmas.md

 ## Open issues

+* In the fixed-form variant, drop *pmark* entirely?
+The current text leaves it in, on the theory that if it is retained, then it is possible in principle to adopt the fixed-form variant in the ixml spec and then use pragmas to specify the behavior of the variable-form variant.

 * The standard rules for translating an ixml grammar to XML form by parsing it against *ixml.ixml* do not produce the results